EnzoBnl/enzobnl/spark.md

 /50/giselle/
 ```

-Keeping the last `adult` DataFrame as an example and given $n$ its number of partitions, then each leaf folder of the structure will contain $x$ verifying:
+- Keeping the last `adult` DataFrame as an example and given $n$ its number of partitions
+- given `gcm`

+Each leaf folder of the structure will contain $x$ verifying:
 `x == math.ceil()`

 ## Data structures